 You will submit the main part of your review in plain text (e.g. a .txt file or just cut and pasted into Canvas).
 That way the author can quickly cut and paste it.
-If you need to use pdf markup comments or add images with equations or or whatever, that's OK.
-Please attach a text note indicating that you are doing markups in Canvas, however, so that the author and I know.
+If you need to use pdf markup comments (via crocodoc in canvas) or add images with equations or or whatever, that's OK.